x1ppy/beets-originquery/README.md

 * `catalognum` (ABC-XYZ, 102030, …)
 * `albumdisambig` (Remastered, Deluxe Edition, …)

+By default, the origin file parser will be determined by its file extension. `.yaml` will be parsed as YAML, `.json` will be parsed as JSON, and generic text parsing will be used otherwise.
+If your file format doesn't match its extension, you can override the file type with the `origin_type` config option, setting the type to either `yaml`, `json`, or `text`:

+    originquery:
+        ...
+        origin_type: <yaml|json|text>

-The patterns used will depend on whether your origin file is a text file or JSON file, as outlined below.
+The patterns used will depend on your origin file type as outlined below.

 ### Text files